Lucyjpjones/LucyJones-resume/README.md

 #### To-do list:

 - **Carousel multi items**
-  - Make multiple slides visible on medium or larger devices
+  - Make multiple slides visible on medium or larger devices (This layout is shown in my wireframes).

 - **Model**
-   - I will add model response to contact form when I have greater knowledge of Javascript language
+   - I will add model response to contact form when I have greater knowledge of Javascript language.

 - **Replace titles**
   - Replace title tags with a nicer formatted pop up text box.